 Conversation Tone Versus Presentation Voice Tone

 The conversation style works when you are speaking in small groups with close proximity to one another.
-You don’t need and certainly don’t expect drama from your interlocutors–albeit a good contentious subject will result in some drama.
+You don’t need and certainly don’t expect drama from your interlocutors.
+However a good contentious subject will result in some drama.

-But speaking at the front of a seminar room there’s a distance between you and your audience – who are not cast in the role of interlocutors.
-Your face-to-face positioning is replaced with a group to individual stare.
-The relatively flat conversational tone, fine for daily use is rendered inappropriate by the combination of distance and body positioning.
+But, speaking at the front of a seminar room there’s a distance between you and your audience.
+They aren’t your interlocutors.
+Therefore your face-to-face positioning is replaced with a group to individual stare.
+So the relatively flat conversational tone, fine for daily use is rendered inappropriate by the combination of distance and body positioning.
 This Alan Mulally presentation at Ford was pretty faultless.
 But, the monotone of his delivery didn’t help him.

 Distance and one-to-many stances amplify a conversational tone.
-Where it’s conversational on the front row it’s definitely monotonic and without emphasis at the back.
+Where it’s conversational on the front row, it’s definitely monotonic and without emphasis at the back.
 And that’s a problem when you want to seriously engage your public speaking audience.
-You can try to get closer to your audience.
+Of course, you can try to get closer to your audience.

 But no matter how close you are to the front row you are going to be further away from the second and third rows.
 And that’s a problem.
 A problem because it can not support a conversational tone.

-A better presentation solution–introduce some drama and excitement into your voice.
-Inject your speech with added emphasis – louder words at key moments or lower and softer phrases at others.
+Of course there’s a better presentation solution.
+Introduce some drama and excitement into your voice.
+Inject your speech with added emphasis.
+So use louder words at key moments or lower and softer phrases at others.

 You should practise some exaggerated emphasis on either the first, middle or closing words in your sentences.
-Try practising your presentation when you are on your own at first!
+Try to practise your presentation when you are on your own at first!

-It might seem strange to you–but by the time you are heard by your audience it will be fine.
-The added emphasis and tonal variation that you introduce to your presentation will be greatly appreciated.
+It might seem strange to you.
+However, by the time your audience hears you it will be fine.
+Because the added emphasis and tonal variation that you introduce to your presentation will be greatly appreciated.